 understand that everyone's experience of Parkinson's is different

-provide our website address and helpline number for people who want to find out more about living with Parkinson's
+provide information on where you can point people who want to find out more about living with Parkinson's

 - Ask your staff contact if you're not sure how to find out an answer to a question you or someone you're helping has about living with Parkinson's.
 They can suggest where to find out more.